 Nurses are there from first breath to last breath.
-It is exhausting, stressful, rewarding, and exhilarating.
+It is exhausting, stressful, rewarding and exhilarating.
 Most importantly, it is essential.
-We need to honor and innovate to support our clinicians so they can support their patients.”
+We need to honour and innovate to support our clinicians so they can support their patients.”

-To me, nurse-led innovation means collaborating with my fellow nurses to develop new models of care that will help improve patient outcomes.
+To me, collaborating with my fellow nurses to develop new models of care that will help improve patient outcomes is what nurse innovation is all about.
 I work on the company’s Orthopaedic Instruments team, where I constantly ask myself if or how our product is improving nurses’ workflow efficiencies and safety.
 With the challenges nurses face daily, it’s important to me that we make products that keep them safe while improving their workflows.

 When working on new products, I always view them from the lens of the nurse.
 I not only want to ensure that the product is safe and effective for the patient, but I also ask myself if the product is safe and efficient for the nurse and other hospital staff.”

 “Empathy and sympathy are two things I bring with me to my current role from being a cardiovascular intensive care nurse for eleven years.
 Clinicians endure a lot on a daily basis and I try to think of ways we can help to make their jobs easier.

 As part of a unique team that develops solutions to reduce the risk of hospital-acquired conditions, I work side by side with engineers to help bring the voice of the clinician and patients into the product development process.
 I also help in educating and building confidence that our products are built into healthcare workflow and will make a huge impact on clinicians and patients.